cadjai/httpd-ex/README.md

 1. Login to the cluster
 2. Create a new project using `oc new-project <project-name>` or change into an existing project using `oc project <project-name>`
-3. Ensure you are back into the clone httpd application directory
+3. Ensure you are back into the cloned httpd application directory
 4. Deploy the application using the following command `oc new-app --code="." --name=httpd --strategy=docker --loglevel=7` .
 Feel free to change the name of the application if desired
 5. Build the container image with the SSL certificate overlaid inside using `oc start-build httpd --from-dir=. --follow`